Home

 A cobalt-blue eel with flared yellow nostril flaps curling out of a reef.

-Blue ribbon eel · Rhinomuraena quaesitaEvery electric-blue ribbon eel is male; if it lives long enough it turns yellow and becomes female, flipping both sex and color.
+Blue ribbon eel · Rhinomuraena quaesitaEvery electric-blue ribbon eel is male.
+Live long enough and it turns yellow and becomes female, switching sex and color at once.

 A banded brown-and-white octopus with long arms fanned out over dark volcanic sand.